Last Updated on November 1, 2023

 61. Fruity Pumpkin Afro

 What a unique way to display fruit kabobs for a party!
-Just stick your skewers right into the top of a pumpkin.
+Simply, stick your skewers right into the top of a pumpkin.
 Certainly, this could be the party table centerpiece!
-This is a favorite healthy Halloween treat because it looks so great on the table plus it takes amazing!
+This is a favorite healthy Halloween treat because it looks so great on the table plus it tastes amazing!

 62. Pumpkin Granola

 Now, THIS is my kind of Fall treat!
-You could eat this for breakfast with fresh fruit, or use it top yogurt or vanilla ice cream.
+You could eat this for breakfast with fresh fruit, or use it on top of yogurt or vanilla ice cream.
 In any event, make a large batch and pack it away in jars to give away as gifts, too.

 63. Fruity Eyeballs Healthy Halloween Snacks

 Green grapes and blueberries make for the perfect monster eyeballs!
 What a healthy Halloween treat this is!
 I like the idea of freezing them for punch, but you could also use them as an ice replacement in the kids' drinks.

 64. Spider Cheese Balls

-Cover your favorite cheese ball recipe with a black olive diced up to look like a creepy little spider.
-You can place the cheese on a carrot disk, cucumber disk, or cracker round.
+First, cover your favorite cheese ball recipe with a black olive diced up to look like a creepy little spider.
+Next, you can place the cheese on a carrot disk, cucumber disk, or cracker round.
 I love this idea because they make great finger food appetizers!